International Day of Parliamentarism

 The history of the International Day of Parliamentarism in Australia goes back to 2018 when the United Nations General Assembly adopted a resolution declaring June 30 as the International Day of Parliamentarism.
 The resolution recognized the crucial role of parliaments in promoting peace, sustainable development, and human rights.
 Since then, several countries including Australia have started celebrating the day by organizing events and activities to highlight the importance of parliamentary democracy.
 The day provides an opportunity for parliamentarians to engage with the public and promote transparency, accountability, and citizen participation in the legislative process.

-International Day of Parliamentarism facts
+Top 9 Facts for 2026 International Day of Parliamentarism in Australia

 Top things to do in Australia for this observance